- Military Basics

 - You can choose from two tax options: either make contributions to retirement on a pre-tax case and then pay taxes on the amounts at retirement, or contribute after-tax dollars, letting the amount grow over time and never paying taxes on that savings.

-- If you receive tax-free combat pay, you don’t have to pay any tax on so-called Roth IRA contributions.
+- If you receive tax-free combat pay, you don’t have to pay any tax on TSP or Roth IRA contributions.

 - Your savings is yours to keep, whether you leave the military or stay in until retirement.